Estyms/AO3-Gopher/README.md

 The main objective is to make an AO3 Website fast to browse and fast to load.

-The gopher protocol is excellent in this task.
+The gopher protocol is excellent for this task.

 ## Main Goals